-Between us, we have a wealth of knowledge and experience and our aim is to provide you with information and support with regards to Direct Payments.
+Between us, the team has a wealth of knowledge and experience and our aim is to provide you with high quality information and support with regards to Direct Payments and how you can use them to achieve your outcomes.

 We hope that in time, people receiving Direct Payments will benefit from increased confidence and independence and naturally, this will result in you requiring less support from ourselves.
-However, should your circumstances change for any reason, and you`d like a little helping hand, please feel free to contact us and we will pick up where we left off.
+However, should your circumstances change for any reason and you`d like a little helping hand, please remember that we are here to help so if you contact us, we will pick up where we left off.

 We look forward to hearing from you!